-- A woman's face gives way to a kaleidoscope of credits, signalling the start of Alfred Hitchcock's Vertigo to Bernard Hermann's haunting score.
+- A woman's face gives way to a kaleidoscope of credits, signaling the start of Alfred Hitchcock's Vertigo to Bernard Hermann's haunting score.

-A criminal climbs up the rungs of the ladder on a dark San Francisco night.
+A criminal climbs up the rungs of the ladder to the rooftop on a dark San Francisco night.
 John "Scottie" Ferguson (James Stewart), a detective, and a police officer are hot on his trail.
 They chase him across the top of buildings.
 The thief jumps between two buildings, making it across.
 The police officer follows, but Scottie can't get his footing.
 He slips.
 Scottie hangs on to the gutter as his fear of heights kicks in.
-The police officer tries to grab his hand, but he falls to his death.
-Scottie witnesses this and clutches the gutter.
+The police officer tries to help him and asks for his his hand, but the officer slips and falls to his death.
+Scottie witnesses this as he clutches the gutter.

-Scottie returns to Midge's home where she tells him of San Francisco historian Pop Liebel (Konstantin Shayne), who owns the Argosy Book Shop.
+Scottie returns to Midge's home where he asks her for a local historian expert.
+She tells him of San Francisco historian Pop Liebel (Konstantin Shayne), who owns the Argosy Book Shop.
 She and Scottie pay Pop a visit and Scottie asks the man about the McKittrick hotel.
 Pop tells Scottie that the hotel was originally a house built by a rich man for his mistress, Carlotta Valdes, and they had a child.
 However, the rich man eventually discarded Carlotta, keeping their child to raise with his childless wife.
 Carlotta went from depressed to insane, and finally took her own life.

-On the drive home, Midge and Scottie talk about the portrait; he shows her the catalogue picture.
+On the drive home, Midge and Scottie talk about the portrait; he shows her the catalog picture.
 The resemblance is uncanny.
-Another conversation with Gavin reveals that Madeleine had started to wear Carlotta's jewellery, particularly a ruby pendant shown in the painting.
+Another conversation with Gavin reveals that Madeleine had started to wear Carlotta's jewelry, particularly a ruby pendant shown in the painting.
 Madeleine's great-grandmother was Carlotta Valdes, a fact that Madeleine does not know.
 Gavin only knows this fact because Madeleine's mother told him.